2026-AGH-lsc-lab/lsc-lab4-aws-cloud-r2-Hunter121311-dev/results/result.md

 at end I tried to export to my local machine logs, but unsuccessfully - account got deactivated surprisingly it happened after execution of everything during "waiting"

-### Required:

-- 200-request burst tests
-- Lambda cold-start counts from CloudWatch
-- Latency distributions for all environments

 ### Expected Outcome

 - Lambda shows bimodal distribution: